 ECIP authors are responsible for collecting community feedback on both the initial idea and the ECIP before submitting it for review.
 However, wherever possible, long open-ended discussions on public groups or mailing lists should be avoided.
 Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the ECIP author accept private comments in the early design phases, setting up a wiki page or git repository, etc. ECIP authors should use their discretion here.

 It is highly recommended that a single ECIP contain a single key proposal or new idea.
 The more focused the ECIP, the more successful it tends to be.
 If in doubt, split your ECIP into several well-focused ones.
+Please check out the ECIPs in this repository and search for similar ones that have already been created.

 3: When the ECIP draft is complete, an ECIP editor will assign the ECIP a number, label it as Standards Track, Informational, or Process, and merge the pull request to the ECIPs git repository.